G.I. Joe vs. Cobra: G.I. Joe vs. Cobra

 Released in 2002, G.I.
 Joe vs. Cobra was borne out of the success of Devil’s Due’s G.I.
 Joe comics.
 The series brought back classic characters, as well as introduced new ones.
 For the first time, there was a theme to the toy line, this one focusing on the rivalries between members of the G.I.
 Joe Team and Cobra.
 The action figures were sold in two-packs carrying a G.I.
 Joe and a Cobra character.
 The file cards that came with them explained how their rivalry with each other began.
 The first wave of figures utilize T-crotch tooling similar to Hasbro's own Star Wars toyline, but the next wave brought back the classic O-ring to new molds, with some of the Wave 1 figures being retooled to accommodate the O-ring.

 The switch from T-crotch to O-ring resulted in a slight delay in the release of Wave 2.
 To compensate for this, Hasbro issued a Wave 1.5 consisting of repainted figure molds from the original A Real American Hero line that included characters such as General Tomahawk (a renamed Hawk due to trademark lost) and the Headman (who was rewritten as a Cobra agent).

 Figures released from Wave 2 and onward all included "Sound Attack" accessories, which contained sound chips that could be plugged-in into certain vehicles (such as the Night Attack Chopper) and play sound effects based on the weapon.
 The Sound Attack gimmick was abandoned during the final wave of the Spy Troops sub-line released the following year.

-A series of CGI animated commercials produced by Reel FX Creative Studios aired in 2002 to promote the new line of figures.
+A series of animated commercials produced by Reel FX Creative Studios aired in 2002 to promote the new line of figures.
 The first commercial featured narration by Don LaFontaine.

 Spy Troops

 The toyline was re-titled as G.I.
 Joe vs. Cobra: Spy Troops for the second year.
 The G.I.
 Joe logo that has been used on the packaging for the A Real American Hero line since 1982 was replaced with the logo from the original 12-inch figure series, which depicted the face of the original Action Soldier figure above the "J".
 Most of the G.I.
 Joe vehicles released during the Spy Troops sub-line used this logo.

 The plot involved G.I.
 Joe and Cobra in espionage against each other via various disguises.
 Each two-pack featured either Joe with a Cobra disguise or a Cobra with a Joe disguise, or one figure with a camouflage coat to blend into the background.
 On the back of the box was the mission relating to the two characters.

-There was a direct-to-video computer-animated movie, G.I.
+There was a direct-to-video animated movie, G.I.
 Joe: Spy Troops released towards the end of the line.
 The line began to incorporate some of the characters from the comics, such as Kamakura and Crosshair.